asim/aslam/README.md

 # Aslam

-A personal knowledge base for the Aslam family.
+A personal assistant for the Aslam family.
+Hosted at [aslam.org](https://aslam.org).

 ## What is this?